-Since we believe that you can stay sex positive with HIV, as well as what your options are when it comes to your sexual life.
-We’ll delve a little into the problematics of how to regain and maintain a healthy and positive outlook on sex and why you shouldn’t turn to celibacy just because you are HIV positive.
+Since we believe that you can stay sex-positive with HIV, today we will talk about what your options are when it comes to your sexual life, how to regain and maintain a healthy and positive outlook on sex, and why you should not turn to celibacy just because you are HIV positive.

-However, it is very difficult to keep a sex positive attitude when you’re diagnosed with HIV because most people initially react to the news by avoiding sex altogether.
+However, it is very difficult to keep a sex-positive attitude when you are diagnosed with HIV because most people initially react to the news by avoiding sex altogether.
 Needless to say that this is not a healthy way to process your newly-found situation, not to mention that all the worrying will only make you feel worse.
-It is fine to take some time for yourself to accept what is happening and to acquaint yourself with what’s ahead of you since living with HIV brings certain changes into your life, as you certainly know by now.
+It is fine to take some time for yourself to accept what is happening and to acquaint yourself with what is ahead of you since living with HIV brings certain changes into your life, as you certainly know by now.

-If a person can’t handle the fact that you are HIV positive, then they’re not a right fit for you.
+This risk of ending up hurt is inevitable, but it will also help you grow as a person.
+If someone cannot handle the fact that you are HIV positive, then they are not the right fit for you.
 The sooner you both realize this, the better for both of you.

 Another way to minimize the possibility of infecting your partner with the virus is ART – antiviral therapy.
 When it comes to this, your consistency and dedication are what counts because the therapy will only be effective if you take it seriously.
 The advantages of ART are many, the biggest one being that the virus will be much less present in both your blood and your bodily fluids, which means your partner will be much safer.

 There are some preventative steps your partner can take as well.
 One of them is pre-exposure prophylaxis (PrEP).
-There are medications that your HIV negative partner can take in order to significantly lower the possibility of getting the virus.
+These are medications that your HIV negative partner can take in order to significantly lower the possibility of getting the virus.
 This, combined with ART and condoms, is your partner’s safest option.
 There is also post-exposure prophylaxis (PEP), which can be used after your partner was openly exposed to HIV.

 When it comes to the act of sex itself, any form of penetration is considered a health risk that can be diminished by the aforementioned preventative measures.
-Oral sex isn’t completely safe either, so always be sure to wear a condom.
+Oral sex is not completely safe either, so always be sure to wear a condom.
 Anal sex is pretty risky, so bear that in mind when experimenting in the bedroom.

-All things considered, having great sex with HIV isn’t a myth as long as you take all the precautions necessary to protect yourself and your partner.
+All things considered, having great sex with HIV is not a myth as long as you take all the precautions necessary to protect yourself and your partner.
 The most important thing here is to keep a (sex) positive attitude toward yourself and your sexual life and everything else will eventually fall into place.